A student favorite is the 'Experimenting with Sound Waves'

 * Microphones to record voices into the computer.

-Procedures: (Review) Students should review what a sound wave is and how it is used in computer applications.
+applications.
 Students should have completed the Sound Wave lesson before completing this lesson.
-Students will use a microphone to record their voices into the Sound Recorder program on a Windows computer.
+Students will use a microphone

 (New) Students will read from a paper describing various instructions related to activities on our website.
 Students will record this information into the computer using a microphone.
 Using the VocaliseWav plug-in, the students will import their voice into the Flash program and apply it to one of the cartoon characters.
 Immediately after importing their voice, students can play their cartoon clip on the computer (see student video clip below).
 The sounds / phonemes from their voices will match the words spoken by the computer.
 Students should speak very clearly into the microphone so the mouth of the cartoon character will match their words.